information-fiend/lover-jet/README.md

 </h2>
 &nbsp;

-> A lover, not a fighter. :warning: Not to mock or make light of warefare
+> A lover, not a fighter. :warning: Not to mock or make light of warfare

 A 4-channel RC system consisting of a Arduino Nano-based transmitter and a cardboard F-22 Raptor jet powered by brushless propulsion.
 It uses NRF24L01+ transceivers for communication.
 Made this as an introduction to aerospace systems, more to come :)